 Materials and methods

+The study area in this study is Iran based on seasonal period.
+The climate of Iran ranges from the subtropical dry to extremely dry zone in the eastern half and some central areas, wet to extremely wet zone in the southern coastal plains of the Caspian Sea, relatively wet zone in some areas in the west, and semi arid zones over the rest of the country.
 In this study, TOMS data from two Nimbus 7 satellites (1992-1979) and Earth Probe (1996-2005) and OMI (2015-2005) satellite EOS Aura The non-parametric Mann-Kendall test was used to identify the Aerosol Index trend.

 Results and discussion

 Significant reduction in the trend The TOMS Satellite (EP) Earth Probe's Aerosol Index (AI) is far from waiting for dusty days and Aura satellite data.
-TOMS sensor data is not recommended for decomposition of the EP, because since 2001, due to the lack of proper calibration of this sensor, data from this sensor and the satellite provide irrational figures; The results have shown that TOMS sensor data is not suitable for the study of the EP, since since 2001, the data of this meter is not calibrated.
-The maximum incremental increase of the Aerosol index (AI) for OMI and the maximum decreasing trend of the Aerosol index (AI) for the winter (TOMS satellite satellite EP) was calculated in autumn (TOMS sensor of two Nimbus7 and EP satellites).
+TOMS sensor data is not recommended for decomposition of the EP, because since 2001, due to the lack of proper calibration of this sensor, data from this sensor and the satellite provide irrational figures; The results have shown that TOMS sensor data is not suitable for the study of the EP, since since 2001, it is not calibrated for the data of this meter.
+The maximum incremental increase of the Aerosol index (AI) was calculated for OMI and the maximum decreasing trend of the Aerosol index (AI) used for the winter (TOMS satellite satellite EP) in autumn (TOMS sensor of two Nimbus7 and EP satellites).
 In spring, the soil moisture content decreased and the activation of dust springs decreased relative to the winter season from areas with decreasing trend and increased areas with increasing trend.
 In summer, areas with an increasing trend based on Nimbus7 satellite (100%) and Aura (96.74%) of the total pixels are covered.
 Maximum incremental rate and also the maximum average value of the Aerosol index (AI) trend are obtained based on the OMI Satellite Aura sensor in the fall season.
 The increase in the Aerosol Index (AI) in Iran is due to environmental and climatic conditions.
-The summer Shamal wind, the dynamic and thermal patterns of West Asia, and the Indus Low Pressure, have the greatest role in increasing the hygiene of Iran.
+Some factors including summer Shamal wind, the dynamic and thermal patterns of West Asia, and the Indus Low Pressure, played the greatest role in increasing the hygiene of Iran.